The body knows itself to be pure water or pure burning.

 At night, the girls in my dormitory tell each other ghost stories and laugh because each of us have met and lived with people far more violent and harmful than any poltergeist.
 We compare the collages of scar tissue, make shoddy lemonade, plot midnight adventures escaping stealthily from the backdoor in the common bathroom when the matron-in-charge is snoring as loudly as a pond frog.
 Once we do manage to sneak out only to have a chance encounter with a shimmering ghost peeking from a Eucalyptus tree.
 Frozen in our paths for 5 minutes, the moment the slightest of feeling returns to our feet, we buzz away like bees from a broken-into beehive.
 The next day, we realise that it was the incharge’s freshly washed zari-bordered saree that was flying its ghostflag from the skeletal Eucalyptus.
 On the phone, I tell my grandfather this and he chuckles — You should befriend your ghosts!
 They are lonely and want to share a sandwich!

-The last time I thought of exiting the pain, I thought of my grandfather asking me to befriend my ghost.
+The last time I thought of exiting the pain, I thought of my grandfather teaching me how to befriend my ghost.
 He would know — as a young wrestler who specialised in the Indian hand-to-hand combat martial art of Kushti, he would often go to a crematorium next to his training ground for nightly jogs.
 He said he felt like spirits kept him company as he trained in the old-fashioned open gym next door.
 He often said that the darkness could be worn like a talisman and its inhabitants knew how to see without the bias of light.
 Whenever I remember this conversation, I invoke Anna Kamienska and her brief proclamation —

 ‘I received the grace of shadows.
 The grace of remaining in the dark’.